A Fenchel-Moreau-Rockafellar type theorem on the Kantorovich-Wasserstein space with Applications in Partially Observable Markov Decision Processes: Optimal solution on weighted space

-The \emph{weighted norm} is proved to be very useful when dealing with MDPs (see e.g.\ \cite{hernandez1999further}).
-We now state the weighted norm induced by the Wasserstein metric.
-First, we specify a weight function $w: \mathsf X \rightarrow [1, \infty)$ as follows
+The \emph{weighted norm} has proven to be very useful when dealing with MDPs (see e.g.\ \cite{hernandez1999further}).
+The weighted norm induced by the Wasserstein-1 metric is defined as follows: First, we specify a weight function $w: \mathsf X \rightarrow [1, \infty)$ by